An Empirical Bayes Analysis of Object Trajectory Representation Models: Estimation of Fit Error

-Using this notation, the posterior estimate of model parameters for a single trajectory $\mathbf{c}_i$ is given in closed form \cite[232--234]{murphy_machine_2012}:

-With this improved parameter estimate from (\ref{eqn:posterior_mean}), we can then compute the \emph{representation error} by measuring the average distance error (ADE) along each trajectory for every measurement:
+Using this notation, the posterior estimate of model parameters for a single trajectory $\mathbf{c}_i$ is given in closed form \cite[232--234]{murphy_machine_2012}: With this improved parameter estimate from (\ref{eqn:posterior_mean}), we can then compute the \emph{average fit error} (AFE) along each trajectory in an entire dataset:

-Since the projection of the ADE onto the longitudinal and lateral direction of motion are of particular interest for driving applications, we also calculate these projections and denote them as ADE$_{\mathrm{lon}}$ and ADE$_{\mathrm{lat}}$.
-The object heading is either provided by the measurement (A2 and WO) or is inferred from a Rauch-Tung-Striebel (RTS) smoothing of the data (A1, cf.\ Section \ref{section:preprocessing}).
+For vehicles, the projection of the AFE onto the longitudinal and lateral direction of motion are of particular interest for driving applications.
+We denote these projections as AFE$_{\mathrm{lon}}$ and AFE$_{\mathrm{lat}}$.
+The object heading is either provided directly in the data (A2 and WO) or is inferred from a Rauch-Tung-Striebel (RTS) smoothing of the data (A1, cf.\ Section \ref{section:preprocessing}).

-The above estimation of representation error requires the specification of observation covariance $\boldsymbol{\Sigma}_o$, prior covariance $\boldsymbol{\Sigma}_\omega$ and model complexity $n$ - neither of which is given.
+The above estimation of fit error requires the specification of observation covariance $\boldsymbol{\Sigma}_{o, i}$, prior covariance $\boldsymbol{\Sigma}_\omega$ and model complexity $n$ - neither of which is given.
 We now employ the Empirical Bayes Method to estimate all three quantities.